TritonDataCenter/rfd/rfd/0055/README.md

 ## Mount Namespace Overview

-There are three mount operations that interact with a mount namespace.
+There are three mount flags on a mountpoint that will interact with a mount namespace.
 - `MS_SHARED` - The mount point is shared between the parent and child namespace.
 Any new mount or unmount under the shared mount point is visible to both namespaces, no matter which side initiated the action.
 That is, mount